Karmenzind/fp-server/README.md

 -   **_How to use it in my project?_**

-    I'm gonna write some snippets, which can be directly copied to your project, for several popular frameworks.
-So if you can wait for me……
+    I wrote [a middleware for Scrapy](./examples/middleware_for_scrapy.md), which can be directly copied to your project.
+I will write more snipptes at leisure.

 ## Bugs and feature requests ##